kuleshov/audio-super-res/README.md

 ```

 This will look at each file specified via the `--wav-file-list` argument (these must be high-resolution samples),
-and create for each file `f.wav` three versions:
+and create for each file `f.wav` three audio samples:

-* `f.singlespeaker-out.hr.wav`: high resolution version (should be same as original)
+* `f.singlespeaker-out.hr.wav`: the high resolution version (should be same as original)
-* `f.singlespeaker-out.lr.wav`: low resolution version processed by the model
+* `f.singlespeaker-out.lr.wav`: the low resolution version processed by the model
-* `f.singlespeaker-out.sr.wav`: super-resoloved version
+* `f.singlespeaker-out.sr.wav`: the super-resolved version

 These will be found in the same folder as `f.wav`.